Free Your Mind and Your Addiction Will Follow

 I think usually people are just terrified to feel, particularly addicts…

 What’s alive for us is always what’s going on in our bodies.
-In order for people to function in a domination culture, that is, to be obedient, they have to be out of their bodies, where they feel our feelings, and in their heads, where instead, they think about the ideas of “right” and “wrong” handed to them.
+In order for people to function in a domination culture, that is, to be obedient, they have to be out of their bodies, where they feel their feelings, and in their heads, where instead, they think about the ideas of “right” and “wrong” handed to them.

 Once you’re thinking in terms of right and wrong, once you believe that you need to listen to the authorities, then, when your feelings come up, pointing to your own, forbidden needs, you are bound to think, “there must be something wrong with me.
 I can’t trust my own body.”